JohnMCMa/DataVis/README.md

 - The circle radii in Dimple.js' bubble plots should be encoded to the *square root* of the variable, rather than the default of the untransformed variable.
 "Otherwise, doubling the value will end up quadrupling the area, which isn't a fair representation of the relationship."
 - "The text for right handed players isn't matching the count in the tooltip", and
 - "The visualization doesn't make it clear what variable is encoded to circle radius.
 Make sure there's a note on the chart about what is being encoded; alternatively or in addition, the tooltip text could be changed to say something like "sample size"."
+- The title should be changed to one more acceptable to a explanatory visualization.
+- The data set should be filtered to removed players with zero AVG, as those are probably pitchers who never batted.

 # Resources #
 - [Colorbrewer](http://colorbrewer2.org/)